spencertipping/ni/doc/ni_by_example_2.md

 ....
 ```

 Like the example Perl quine above, `ni` uses the tricky interpretation of the heredoc syntax, and the semicolon at the end of the line is not subsumed into the multi-line string.
+Also, because `ni` is self-modifying, `//ni` cannot be said to print `ni`'s source per se; instead it prints `ni`'s source at the time that it is called.

 This provides us with a surprising power.
-We can now state the  `ni` indirectly via the following:
+We can now execute `ni` indirectly by piping `ni`'s source to `perl -`.
+The `-` instructs perl to read code from the command line.
+More generally,

 > `$ ni ...` is equivalent to `ni //ni | perl - ...`

-If we think about a pipe more generally, as passing data not just from one process to another, but from one machine to another, there is a
+If we think about a pipe more generally, as passing data not just from one process to another, but from one machine to another, you should envision the possibilities of offloading work from one machine to another that's better equipped to solve your target problem.

-The `-` in the perl command instructs it to read code from the command line.

-Remember that `ni` is self-modifying, so `//ni` cannot be said to print `ni`'s source per se; instead it prints `ni`'s source at the time that it is called.

 ##`ni` is a self-modifying quine